VR-Doh: Hands-on 3D Modeling in Virtual Reality: Conclusion

 \section{Conclusion}

-In this work, we introduced VR-Doh, a VR-based 3D modeling system that combines advanced elastoplastic simulation with intuitive hand-based interaction.
-By leveraging MPM and introducing technical optimizations such as localized simulation, optimized collision handling, and separated appearance and physical representations, the system achieves real-time responsiveness while maintaining realistic simulation and rendering quality.
-These innovations enhance accessibility for novice users while supporting expert users in detailed and expressive modeling tasks.
-Through a user study, we demonstrated the system’s ability to deliver an intuitive and immersive modeling experience.
-Compared to traditional modeling tools, the system offers a more natural and accessible approach in specific scenarios.
-Future work will focus on further optimizing performance and expanding the toolset to support more complex modeling workflows, laying the groundwork for physics-driven content creation in VR environments.
+We presented VR-Doh, a VR-based 3D modeling system that integrates advanced elastoplastic simulation with intuitive, hand-based interaction.
+Leveraging the Material Point Method (MPM) and incorporating innovations such as localized simulation, particle-level collision handling, and decoupled appearance and physical representations, the system achieves real-time responsiveness while delivering high-quality simulation and rendering.
+These technical innovations make VR-Doh accessible to novice users while empowering experts to perform detailed and expressive modeling.
+Extensive evaluations and user studies showcased the system's ability to provide an intuitive and immersive modeling experience.
+Compared to traditional tools, VR-Doh offers a more natural and accessible approach, with user-identified advantages such as flexible selection, realistic deformation, rig-free pose editing, and physics-based cutting, paving the way for a new paradigm in 3D modeling.